Lowcountry Tourism Commission Staff

 Peach is a born and bred South Carolinian.
 She has been with the Commission since March of 2007.
 Peach grew up in Summerville and attended the College of Charleston.
 She has worked in the hospitality industry for many more years than she would like to admit.
 Hurricane Hugo blew her back to school in 1989 and she slowly but surely worked her way back to the coast.

 Peach loves the natural beauty of the four county region the commission serves.
-She and her husband, Mike, live in Beaufort and love to fish, boat and play golf.
+She lives in Beaufort and loves to fish, boat and play golf.

 Director of Visitors’ Center Operations: Lynn Bristow